Seia-Soto/alph/README.md

   - `opts.value`: `all ('language' key-only)`, `female:...`, `male:...`, ...
   - `opts.skip`: number, skip `skip * limit` items, **starting from 1**
   - `opts.limit`: number, items per page, **required to set max item count**

+- Notes:
+  - Implementation of `B_Search`, also-known-as plain text search is not planned due to high resource use.
+    So, `opts.key` value is now **required** value, not an optional.